Establishment Democrat Fends Off Rival in Kentucky Senate Primary

 Although McGrath has amassed a substantial war chest to take on McConnell in the general election, it remains to be seen whether the well-entrenched GOP senator can be beaten.

-A recent poll conducted by Civiqs from June 13-15 saw McConnell getting more than 50% of the vote in November, regardless of his opposition.
+A recent poll conducted by Civiqs from June 13-15 found McConnell getting more than 50% of the vote in November, regardless of his opposition.

 Booker has yet to concede the race, and this story will be updated if results change.